 Eileen O’BrienMassachusetts Gaming Commissioner

-Commissioner Eileen O’Brien was appointed to the Massachusetts Gaming Commission by Attorney General Maura Healey in March 2018.
-At the time of her appointment, AG Healey cited O’Brien’s extensive experience in criminal investigations and enforcement.
+Commissioner Eileen O’Brien was first appointed to the Massachusetts Gaming Commission by then-Attorney General Maura Healey in March 2018.
+At the time of her initial appointment, AG Healey cited O’Brien’s extensive experience in criminal investigations and enforcement.
+Candidates for the Attorney General’s one appointment to the Gaming Commission must have a background in law enforcement and criminal investigations.
+Attorney General Andrea Campbell appointed O’Brien to a second term in April 2023.

 Before joining the Commission, Eileen O’Brien served as Director of the Audit, Oversight and Investigations Division of the Inspector General’s Office.
 Her role included overseeing investigations related to allegations of fraud, waste, and abuse of public funds.